 1.1 Definition

-Front office refers to the parts of a company that interact directly with customers.
-It is the “front line” of the organization, responsible for generating revenue and managing customer relationships.
+The front office refers to the parts of a company that interact directly with customers.
+It is the "front line" of the organization, responsible for revenue generation and managing customer relationships

 1.2 Main Functions

-– Customer Service: Respond to inquiries, resolve issues, and provide support.
+– Customer Service: Responding to inquiries, solve problems and provide support

-– Sales: Prospecting new customers and closing deals.
+– Sales: Prospect new clients and close deals

 1.4 Technologies Used